-Your local paper is still an excellent place to sell used furniture, accessories, and artwork.
+Your local paper is still an excellent place to sell accessories, artwork, and used furniture locally.
 You’ll pay for your ad by the line, and if you want boldface type or your text in a box, that’s extra.
 The late week papers are your best bet–not everyone is online these days, and estate sale watchers read Thursday, Friday, and Saturday classifieds.

 Consignment stores are a good bet if you’ve got a better quality used furniture, and you’re not in a hurry for cash.
 Send photos of the items you want to consign, and the used furniture store will let you know if they will take them, and give you an idea of the price.

 Consignment furniture typically brings higher prices than classifieds and online, but you’ll pay a hefty commission to the shop.
 A used furniture store will buy your furniture outright, but they don’t pay much since they are all about the resale profit.

 According to OfferUp’s website, they provide the “easiest way to buy and sell locally.”
 This free online classified app lets you list your used furniture in minutes.
 Simply upload pictures and write a description from your phone.

 Buyers can make counter offers on your price; hence the name OfferUp.
 Buyers and sellers communicate within the app.
 You meet the buyer locally to complete the sale.
 See ratings, badges, and transaction history by checking out people’s profiles.
 When buyers search the site, they will get results for the items nearest them.
 Some items can even be shipped nationwide.

 Bookoo says that it’s a “site made by yard sale fans, for yard sale fans.”
 Bookoo was started to help people do less running around town to find bargains.
 This online classified site uses a mini-social media platform to connect buyers and sellers in the same area.
 “Simply contact the seller, meet up, exchange stuff for money and be on your way.”